eggrobin/Nabuninuaihsus/notes/style.md

 # 𒈭
 More like the NA form on the left-hand page in Labat than the index form, four diagonally stacked diagonals on the right.
 But not so low.
 Examples: P237636, P336429.
 Maybe the wedges on the left should be more like 𒐏 rather than 𒊺?
 But see, e.g., P397330 from the eBL palæography section.

+# 𒂙 EN×GAN₂@t (BURU₁₄, BURU₁₅ in Labat)
+Four horizontals on the left, each one above and to the right of the previous one, rather than with the two middle ones forming a stack that protrudes to the left, as in the Labat index form or Vansevéren’s Assurbanipal glyph, or three horizontals as in Borger’s index form.
+See P336510 and various examples from the eBL palæography section.
+Some of the eBL examples (K.10998 r 3, K.12375 r 5', K.127 iv r 7') have a stack of two verticals on the right.
+We go with one vertical, spaced for emphasis (30).